BitLocker Agent Settings (Add Key Protector)

 There are several types of Key Protectors:

 • Trusted Platform Module (TPM).
 BitLocker uses the computer’s TPM to protect the encryption key.
-If you specify this protector, users can access the encrypted drive as long as it is connected to the system board that hosts the TPM and the system boot integrity is intact.
-In general, TPM-based protectors can only be associated to an operating system volume.
+If you specify this protector, users can access the encrypted drive as long as it is connected to the system board that hosts the TPM, and the system boot integrity is intact.
+In general, TPM-based protectors can only be associated with an operating system volume.

 • TPM and Personal Identification Number (PIN).
 BitLocker uses a combination of the TPM and a user-supplied PIN.
 A PIN is four to twenty digits or, if you allow enhanced PINs, four to twenty letters, symbols, spaces, or numbers.